paula-herrera/bibliostats/_PRESS-RELEASE.md

   > Simply sign in, search for a book, add it to your shelf, and get started tracking what you are reading.

 ## What Our Customers Have to Say ##
-  > "I love how easy and simpe BiblioStats is!" - A Greatful Customer
+  > "I love how easy and simpe BiblioStats is!" - A Greatful Customer∏

 ## Start Tracking Your Reading ##
   > If you're an avid reader, give BiblioStats a try today!